swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-15-track-model-evolution-with-dvc.md

 You have solid metrics to evaluate the changes before integrating your work in the code codebase.

-You can now safely continue to the next chapter.

 !!! abstract "Take away"

     - **Comparing experiments is essential for data-driven decisions**: DVC provides